multixscale/cvmfs-tutorial-hpc-best-practices/docs/troubleshooting.md

-    In this section, we will continue to use the [EESSI CernVM-FS repository `software.eessi.io`]( eessi/high-level-design.md#filesystem_layer) as a running example, but the troubleshooting guidelines or by no means specific to EESSI.
+    In this section, we will continue to use the [EESSI CernVM-FS repository `software.eessi.io`]( eessi/high-level-design.md#filesystem_layer) as a running example, but the troubleshooting guidelines are by no means specific to EESSI.

     Make sure you adjust the example commands to the CernVM-FS repository you are using, if needed.